 At any given moment, there are “unfollow and blocking” wars occurring on Facebook, Instagram or other social media sites.
 Being social is supposed to be a main purpose of using such sites.
 Next time you’re getting ready to post or comment, remember the tips on the following list:

 - If someone you know in person follows you, it’s polite for you to follow him or her back.
 And, if someone writes something kind or complimentary about you, it’s polite of you to “like” the post.

-- Unless you’re posting a silly pic of yourself, make sure you post only flattering photos of other.
+- Unless you’re posting a silly pic of yourself, make sure you post only flattering photos of others.
 Your friend may have gotten tipsy at the company party, but it’s not nice for you to share photographic evidence of it with the world.
 Don’t even post pics of others without permission.

 - Words matter.
 Choose yours carefully and remember that, although you may delete, you might make that decision after others have already seen your post or comment.